 Having a counsellor or mental health provider to talk to can help you work out challenges in your relationships and find a solution that is healthy for both partners.

 If you are worried about whether your relationship is healthy or not, or want to find out how healthy your relationship is, you can use the tool on ‘The Mix’ website: Is my relationship healthy?

 You can also call:

-The 24hr National DV helpline on 0808 2000247, for support and advice including refuge accommodation
+The 24hr National Domestic Violence helpline on 0808 2000247, for support and advice including refuge accommodation

 The Samaritans, who provide 24 hour emotional support and can be contacted on 116123.